Error Tracking

-The OpenReplay tracker supports logging 3 types of errors:
+The OpenReplay tracker supports logging three types of errors:

-All of the above can be reported using a single method:
+All of these can be reported using a single method:

 tracker.handleError(error, metaObject); // metaObject is optional and is a flat object

-Let’s review an example for each type of error:
+Let’s review examples for each type of error:

 By default, caught exceptions are not logged to the ‘Console’ tab.
-In order to report an error, we can do as following:
+To report an error, use the following pattern:

 try {